 Book to Action 2021 Toolkit

 The Book to Action 2021 initiative is based on library staff and community input, collaboration with other state-wide projects, and ongoing evaluation and reflection.
 The Book to Action Toolkit will be updated throughout the grant period.
+Jump to the Book to Action 2021 title selections and project information for:

 Book to Action 2021 Timeline